Automatic Irrigation System using an Arduino Uno

 soilMoistureValue = analogRead(A0);

-In the below line, I have converted the sensor values from 0-100 percent for that we use the map function on Arduino.
-That means that if the soil is dry then the output moisture percentage is 0% and if the soil is extremely wet then the moisture percentage is 100%.
+In the line below, I have converted the sensor values from 0-100 per cent so that we can see the map function on Arduino.
+That means that if the soil is dry, then the output moisture percentage is 0% and if the soil is extremely wet, then the moisture percentage is 100%.

 percentage = map(soilMoistureValue, 490, 1023, 0, 100);